abigailbishop/AST443-F18-BBY/Lab0/README.txt

   The graph of number of typical counts (above the bias) as a function of the exposure time when the CCD was set to +10 degrees C

+flat_master_raw.pdf
+  The histogram showing the distribution of counts in the pixels of the flat frames.

 brightness-distance.pdf
-  The relative brightness plotted as a function of relative distance
+  The relative brightness plotted as a function of relative distance for the flats at both 0 degrees and 90 degrees